Krysasp/catchV2/README.md

 ## Usage, Utility, and Functionalities

 CATCHv2 is a comprehensive bioinformatics pipeline designed for viral probe development and analysis.
-It combines two powerful tools—CATCH for probe design and ViroSort for viral sequence characterization—into a unified workflow.
+It combines CATCH for probe design and ViroSort as helper tool, created in-house, for viral sequence characterization—into a unified workflow.

 ### Primary Use Cases